 Income or loss is classified as passive income or nonpassive income.
 These classifications determine where you report your income or loss.

-Passive-loss rules restrict you from taking passive losses against ordinary income.
+Passive-loss rules keep you from taking passive losses against ordinary income.
 Passive loss can only be used to offset passive income.

 Passive income comes from a passive activity.
-The 2 types of passive activities are:
+There are two types of passive activities: